theotherp/nzbhydra2/readme.md

 TODO

 ##How to run
+You need [Java Runtime Environment (>=8)](https://www.java.com/de/download/manual.jsp).<sup>Don't complain about Java.
+You can still use [python based NZBHydra 1](https://github.com/theotherp/nzbhydra) if you really want.</sup>

-Download the latest release (TODO add link) for your platform.
+Download the latest release of NZBHydra 2 (TODO add link) for your platform.
 Extract it anywhere and start using the appropriate way.
 After a while your browser should open to http://127.0.0.1:5076

+Alternatively you can use a docker container TODO add links

 ## Install as a service
 TODO: Add wiki entries and link here

+## Disclaimer
+This is still in early development.
+Don't run in on the machine where the nuclear launch codes are stored.

 ## Development and how you can help
 Generally testing and any bug reports are very welcome.